rf-peixoto/Graverobber/README.md

 Graverobber is a proof of concept, simple, non-persistent and cross-platform ransomware payload.
 [View in action.](https://www.youtube.com/watch?v=Nqnk2cqwTs8) For security, this malware does not use strong encryption since [the Crypt32 algorithm can now be decoded.](https://www.emsisoft.com/ransomware-decryption-tools/crypt32) Do not forgot to install the dependencies with ```pip -r requirements.txt```.
 If you have been infected by a ransomware, you can identify it and check if there are any existing solutions using [ID Ransomware](https://id-ransomware.malwarehunterteam.com/index.php).

+**Evasion and/or obfuscation techniques are not included!
+Make them yourself.**

 **Source**: Payload, trail-blazer and recovery-key tool.

 **Server**: Server-side files.